 Want to protect your “billion-dollar” idea from disclosure?
 We are here to help you.

-EAGLEGATE Lawyers is a leading, multi-award-winning, firm offering legal advice for commercial law.
+EAGLEGATE Lawyers is a leading, multi-award-winning, firm offering expert legal advice on commercial law.
 With over a decade of experience, our lawyers are well-versed in creating non-disclosure agreements.
 Our team takes the time to understand their clients' business and needs.
 We can tailor the NDAs in line with your interests, stating the rights and obligations of both the parties and what would happen in the event of a breach.
 We provide legal advice throughout the process to ensure you have the legal protection you need.

-No matter the industry you belong to, before entering into negotiations for an NDA, you must consult with an NDA lawyer.
+No matter which industry you belong to, before entering into negotiations for an NDA, you must consult with an NDA lawyer.
 This way, you can protect your IP and enter into the right NDA for you.

-Entering a new business deal?
+Entering into a new business deal?
 Starting a new project?
 Sign off an NDA before disclosing any confidential information to a third party.

 An NDA should also address ownership of any IP created from the disclosure of the information.